Special Registration Draws Jos Residents with Disabilities

 “INEC’s special registration was a strong sign of support for the people with disabilities community,” Jerry said.
 “We want to thank all the INEC officials who worked long hours to make this possible.”

-Aishatu Lawal, electoral officer in Jos South, was one of those officials.
+Aishatu Lawal, the electoral officer in Jos South, was one of those officials.
 She waited long after the office closed with one voter whose driver was running late.
 The woman hired the car from the remote area in which she lived just for the disabilities registration.

 “They are like any other human being and they have the rights to vote,” said Lawal.